therealtimex/aci/README.md

   <a href="https://badge.fury.io/py/aci-sdk"><img src="https://badge.fury.io/py/aci-sdk.svg" alt="PyPI version"></a>
 </p>

-:rocket:  Top strategy, product, and ops teams are building AI agents that can take action across their stack — not just chat.

-:point_right:  Star this repo to stay ahead of the agent-native future.

-:wrench:  Works with any LLM, framework, or workflow engine.

-ACI.dev connects your AI agents to 600+ tool integrations with multi-tenant authentication, granular permissions, and dynamic tool discovery, accessible through either direct tool/function-calling or a **Unified MCP server**.
+ACI.dev is the open-source infrastructure layer for AI-agent tool-use.
+It gives your agents intent-aware access to 600+ tools with multi-tenant auth, granular permissions, and dynamic tool discovery—exposed as either direct function calls or through a **Unified Model-Context-Protocol (MCP) server**.

 **Example:** Instead of writing separate OAuth flows and API clients for Google Calendar, Slack, and more, use ACI.dev to manage authentication and provide your AI agents with unified, secure function calls.
-Access these capabilities through our lightweight [Python SDK](https://github.com/aipotheosis-labs/aci-python-sdk) or via our **Unified** [MCP server](https://github.com/aipotheosis-labs/aci-mcp), compatible with any LLM framework.
+Access these capabilities through our **Unified** [MCP server](https://github.com/aipotheosis-labs/aci-mcp) or via our lightweight [Python SDK](https://github.com/aipotheosis-labs/aci-python-sdk), compatible with any LLM framework.

 Build production-ready AI agents without the infrastructure headaches.